Let’s be honest: winding down in the evening is no longer as simple as it used to be.

 - Move to the next area (e.g., thighs, then abdomen).

-This technique not only relaxes your body—it pulls your attention away from spiraling thoughts and into sensation
+This technique not only relaxes your body—it pulls your attention away from spiralling thoughts and into sensation

 Breathwork That Calms The Nervous System